trondhindenes/awshelper/README.md

 `awshelper --profile=mytest <command>`.
 In any case, a named profile IS required (at least for now)

+In some cases, you may have an SSO session, but not a valid aws cli credentials cache file, since these are generated when you run the first aws cli command after refreshing sso credentials. awshelper tries to be smart about this, and run aws cli commands if needed, to refresh the cache.
+It attemps to print clearly what is happening and, in case of errors, what you need to do.

 If you're a fan of `awslogs` you can now run it using `awshelper`:
 `AWS_PROFILE=mytest awshelper awslogs groups --aws-region eu-central-1`
 ...or `eksctl`:
 `AWS_PROFILE=mytest awshelper eksctl create cluster -f eksfargate.yml`

 ## Integration with External Process-based credentials
 Some AWS tools such as the aws cli, supports "Sourcing Credentials with an External Process",